 Unlike quality updates, the feature update rolls out every six months or, say, twice a year to the PCs.
 The feature update generally doesn’t focus on security but brings UI changes, new visuals, and features to the device.
 One can also install and experience the updates early by enrolling in the Windows Insider Program.
 Just like Beta and Pilot testers for Android, Microsoft uses telemetry data and feedback from internal testing and participants of the Windows Insider Program to fix the issue and optimize the coming updates.
 The update size of the feature updates usually varies from 2GB to up to 6 GB.

 What’s the difference between both of them?

-The regular security of the device is important and the regular changes in UIs and features are also important to keep the system up to date.
+The regular security of the device is important, and the regular changes in UIs and features are also important to keep the system up to date.
 Both the updates are part of a secure Windows environment.
-The quality update rolls out faster when compared to feature updates and they usually come in light and small size.
-But on the other hand, the featured update weighs in GBs and take much time to get installed when compared to Quality updates.
-The main motive of the quality update is to keep the system safe and secure and the feature update is to keep the system up to date.
-A user can pause both the update for a limited period of time from the settings.
-Not like Quality updates, but to grab the next feature update, your system must be running on the feature update rolled out in the past 18 months.
-If anyone doesn’t update the device for more than 18 months, they won’t get any feature updates but they can get the quality updates.
+The quality update rolls out faster when compared to feature updates, and they usually come in light and small sizes.
+On the other hand, the featured update weighs in GBs and takes much time to get installed compared to Quality updates.
+The main motive of the quality update is to keep the system safe and secure, and the feature update is to keep the system up to date.
+A user can pause both updates for a limited period from the settings.
+Not like Quality updates, but to grab the next feature update, your system must run on the feature update rolled out in the past 18 months.
+If anyone doesn’t update the device for more than 18 months, they won’t get any feature updates, but they can get quality updates.